 Queulat National Park

-There are two main day hikes in the Cerro Castillo.
+There are two main day hikes in the Cerro Castillo mountain range.
 The first, to Laguna Cerro Castillo, can be done on horseback or on foot and passes through lenga forest until you reach the tree line and have great panorama views over the Ibanez valley.
 From here, you'll slog up scree to the famous turquoise lake, right under the Cerro Castillo peak, perfect for a brisk dip.
 The second hike goes through a beautiful wooded valley to Cerro Palo, a distinct protruding peak.